-- 6. Candour and Professionalism - (a) Without Notice Applications will lose your credibility.
+6. Candour and Professionalism

+(a) Without Notice Applications

+When drawing an affidavit in support of an application to be made without notice, you should remember the requirement that you must lay all material facts before the court.
+Suppress nothing.
+If you fail to do this, you run the risk that the order will be set aside ex debito justitiae without regard to the merits; beyond this, you will lose your credibility.
 The general rule is that when you are applying without notice you must demonstrate the utmost good faith.
 If there are circumstances of which you are aware which should be brought to the attention of the chambers judge, you are under an obligation to do so, even though the circumstances may not be in your client's favour.
 See commentary [6] to rule 5.1-1 of the BC Code.